silviot/edx-platform-wiki/Opaque-Keys.md

 ### URLs

 We want to have meaningful URLs where possible, which means using slugs instead of numerical IDs or GUIDs.
-The simple resolution for this is to serialize and deserialize these opaque keys in such a way that the information is not obscured; for example, a `CourseKey` is serialized as `org+offering` (where `offering` is the complement of `org`; in old-style course ids, this would correspond to `course/run`).
+The simple resolution for this is to serialize and deserialize these opaque keys in such a way that the information is not obscured; for example, a `CourseKey` is serialized as `org+offering` (where `offering` is the complement of `org`; in old-style "org/course/run" identifiers, this would correspond to `course/run`).

 ## Completed and Ongoing Work